simplykapoor/teched2022-IN260/exercises/ex4/ex41/README.md

 # Exercise 4.1 - Replay the event in Kafka

-In the following, you will ...
+In the following exercise, you will replay this New Hire event using Kafka.

 ## Exercise steps